- General Information

 - Express or suggest endangerment to the public welfare.

 Also, the combination of letters and numbers requested cannot duplicate a currently registered license plate, or conflict with a series or the letter/number combinations used on regular issue license plates.
+In addition, the DMV cannot deny a personalized license plate request if the requested combination of letters, numbers, or both refer to an official state symbol under 63G-1-601.

 Failure to keep the personalized plate in a current valid registered vehicle within six months of expiration will result in the loss of your right to the combination of letters/numbers on your personalized plates.